List of Suits characters: Donna Paulsen

 In season 8, she starts dating Louis's client, Thomas Kessler.
-Harvey breaks privilege by telling Donna that a deal Thomas has been given by Harvey's client is merely a rouse to use him as a stalking horse.
+Harvey breaks privilege by telling Donna that a deal Thomas has been given by Harvey's client is merely a ruse to use him as a stalking horse.
 Donna ultimately tells Thomas, ultimately resulting in Harvey and Donna fighting about the latter losing faith in the former.
 While Harvey has been summoned for questioning with the ethics committee, he tells Thomas to not throw Donna under the bus and blame him completely.
-Donna doesn't show up to the hearing despite being summoned, making Harvey realise that she's the one he wants to be with and he runs to her apartment and they passionately kiss.
+Donna does not show up to the hearing despite being summoned, making Harvey realise that she is the one he wants to be with and he runs to her apartment and they passionately kiss.

 In season 9, Donna and Harvey married in the last episode of the series.
 After their wedding, Donna and Harvey tell Louis they would be leaving SLW and moving to Seattle to work with Mike Ross and Rachel Zane Ross.